dbeadle1/Blog/_posts/power-automate-empty-pdf-trick.md

 )
 ```

-You can implement this using a Compose action, but using a variable helps with performance and clarity.
+You can use a Compose action to hold the minimal PDF string, or store it in a string variable if you prefer.
+Either approach works—just keep it consistent and easy to maintain.

 ![Screenshot of an example flow](/assets/img/posts/flow_example.png)